Emerald Ash Borer

 - 'S' shaped galleries appear between the bark and the wood.

 If you think something is wrong with your Ash tree, call Service Regina at 306-777-7000 for a tree inspector to come out and take a look.
-For more information on this invasive species beetle, review our printable pamphlet and visit the Canadian Food Inspection Agency website.
+For more information on this invasive species beetle, review our Emerald Ash Borer brochure and visit the Canadian Food Inspection Agency website.